MDAnalysis/UGM2025/TRAVEL.md

 For **Day 2**, see the map for how to get from PSF to PSH:

-1. Exit PSF to the Northwest exit.
+1. Exit PSF using the Northwest exit.
 2. Walk North towards University Dr. to the archway.
 3. Turn left (West) under the archway to enter PSH.
 4. Take elevator to 3rd floor and enter PSH 350 opposite the elevators.